-The following discussion is a summary of some important U.S. federal income tax considerations generally applicable to an investment in a Fund.
-Your investment in a Fund may have other tax implications.
+The following discussion is a summary of some important U.S. federal income tax considerations generally applicable to an investment in the Fund.
+Your investment in the Fund may have other tax implications.
 Please consult your tax advisor about federal, state, local, foreign or other tax laws applicable to you.
 Investors, including non-U.S. investors, may wish to consult the SAI tax section for additional disclosure.

-Each Fund has elected to be treated as a regulated investment company and intends each year to qualify and to be eligible to be treated as such.
+The Fund has elected to be treated as a regulated investment company and intends each year to qualify and to be eligible to be treated as such.
 A regulated investment company generally is not subject to tax at the corporate level on income and gains that are timely distributed to shareholders.
-In order to qualify and be eligible for treatment as a regulated investment company, a Fund must, among other things, satisfy diversification, 90% gross income and distribution requirements.
-A Fund's failure to qualify as a regulated investment company would result in corporate level taxation, and consequently, a reduction in income available for distribution to shareholders.
+In order to qualify and be eligible for treatment as a regulated investment company, the Fund must, among other things, satisfy diversification, 90% gross income and distribution requirements.
+The Fund's failure to qualify and be eligible for treatment as a regulated investment company would result in corporate level taxation, and consequently, a reduction in income available for distribution to shareholders.